varunsapre/netflix-speed-boost/README.md

   <img src="assets/logo.png" alt="Netflix Speed Boost Logo" width="128" height="128">
 </div>

-A Chrome extension that allows you to temporarily boost Netflix playback speed by holding down on the video area.
+Skip the boring slow parts! 🚀 A Chrome extension that lets you temporarily speed up Netflix videos with a simple hold gesture.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![Manifest](https://img.shields.io/badge/manifest-v3-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-## 🎯 Features
+## ✨ Why You'll Love This

+- **🎬 Skip the Boring Parts**: Hold and speed through slow scenes, intros, or recaps
-- **🚀 Instant Speed Boost**: Hold on the right side of any video OR hold a custom key to temporarily increase playback speed
+- **⚡ Super Easy**: Just hold on the right side of the video or press your custom key
-- **⌨️ Customizable Key Binding**: Set any key as your speed boost trigger (default: 'L' key)
+- **🎯 Smart & Safe**: Won't mess with Netflix's controls - works perfectly alongside them
+- **🎨 Looks Great**: Beautiful wave animations show when you're speeding up
-- **⚙️ Fully Customizable**: Choose speeds from 1.25× to 5× (default: 1.5×)
+- **⚙️ Your Way**: Pick any speed from 1.25× to 5× and any key you want
-- **🎨 Beautiful Visual Feedback**: Smooth wave animations and optional speed indicator
-- **🖥️ Fullscreen Compatible**: Works seamlessly in fullscreen mode
-- **🔄 Smart Detection**: Automatically finds and manages video elements
-- **🎛️ Non-Intrusive**: Doesn't interfere with Netflix's native controls
-- **🔒 Privacy First**: Zero tracking, zero data collection, all settings stored locally
+- **🔒 Private**: No tracking, no data collection - everything stays on your device
-- **☁️ Settings Sync**: Your preferences sync across all Chrome browsers
+- **☁️ Syncs Everywhere**: Your settings follow you across all your Chrome browsers

 ## 📦 Installation